 All students must register on the dates announced and pay the succeeding semester fee bills as due.
 Failure to pay by the payment deadlines may result in sanctions, including but not limited to cancellation of courses and removal from residence halls.
 Before registering, students must consult their academic advisors.

-Students may take courses at any campus: Avery Point, Greater Hartford, Stamford, Storrs, and Waterbury.
+Students may take courses at any campus: Avery Point, Hartford, Stamford, Storrs, and Waterbury.
 However, students must be registered for the majority of their credits at their home campus.
 The home campus is the campus to which the student was admitted unless an authorized campus change has taken place.

 Depending on the student’s preparation and course of study, some schools and colleges require entering students to take tests in mathematics, foreign languages and English.